MichaelCurrin/dev-cheatsheets/cheatsheets/terraform/code/functions.md

 - `trimspace`
 - `upper`

-Using the `regex` function in the console.
+Using the `regex` function in the console:

 ```console
 > regex("www.(.+)", "www.foo.com")